HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-social-history-assessment-intro.md

 3. a value

 **Profile specific implementation guidance:**
 - See [SDOH Guidance] for how this profile can used to represent SDOH assessments.
+- Simple assertion may be derived from a screening tool assessments such as [US Core Screening Response Observation Profile]  and can reference them using `Observation.derivedFrom`.

+{:.note-to-balloters}Should this profiles include the derivedFrom element as a MustSupport element to reference any form/survey or assessment tool?

 - The codes can be from LOINC or SNOMED CT.
 - Often the pattern for these types of observations that the `Observation.code` indicates a statement about findings and the `Observation.value` is present and "qualifies" the finding typically confirming or refuting it.
 For example: